eo33/eo33.github.io/README.md

 Here are my personal requirements:
 1. The site is responsive
 2. It showcase various projects
-3. Content are not hardcoded
+3. Content should not be hardcoded if possible
 4. Should be made up of reusable components
+5. Contain CSS animations

 ## Links to my design in Figma
 - 📱 Mobile design